licebeam/dregwars/README.md

 # dregwars
-Simple java-script game modeled after a classic.
+Pre-Alpha Prototype.

+This is a Cyberpunk variation on the popular DrugWars game.

+Built With:
+HTML, CSS, Javascript, BULMA, JQuery, Animate.css and Font Awesome.

 Check it out at https://licebeam.github.io/dregwars/

-It is a work in progress, will be updated over the course of a few weeks.
+This is a heavy work in progress.